Domain Blacklist Check: How to Test If Your Cold Email Domain Is Flagged

 - Wait 30+ days at zero send volume, then resume slowly.
 Lists may auto-expire some entries; others stay.

 - Switch to a different sending domain if the current one's reputation is unrecoverable.
+See the domain strategy guide for how to provision the next domain.

 - Investigate whether the domain was already listed when you bought it.
 Cheap second-hand domains commonly carry historical reputation problems.